junxit/us-congress-bills-117/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Communications Security Advisory Act of 2021”.
+This Act may be cited as the “Communications Security, Reliability, and Interoperability Council Act”.

 ## § 2.
 Council on communications security, reliability, and interoperability

-- **(a)** *Establishment* Not later than 90 days after the date of the enactment of this Act, the Commission shall establish a council to advise the Commission on issues including the security, reliability, and interoperability of communications networks.
+- **(a)** *Establishment* Not later than 90 days after the date of the enactment of this Act, the Commission shall establish a council, to advise the Commission on issues including the security, reliability, and interoperability of communications networks.
 - **(b)** *Membership*
   - **(1)** *Appointment* The members of the council shall be appointed by the Chair.
   - **(2)** *Composition* To the extent practicable, the membership of the council shall be composed of the following: